ArifAhmed1995/try_on_and_animate/README.md

 ## ✨ Overview

 This workflow turns a single still photograph of a person + image of another garment + a control video into a fashion-forward animated clip of the person wearing the garment with movement controlled by the video.
+The garment identification is automated via Florence2.

 The nodes for animation via Wan 2.1 are taken from here: [Wan 2.1 Fun Control Workflow](https://comfyui-wiki.com/en/tutorial/advanced/video/wan2.1/fun-control)